Do I qualify for the home office deduction?

 Here are some of the expenses most commonly claimed by business owners with home offices.

 You can deduct the full price of the following home office expenses:

 - Necessary repairs or maintenance, such as fixing a broken window or replacing the lock on your office door

 As a homeowner, you’re able to claim a portion of the mortgage interest (not the principal) that you pay on your home against your business.
 If 10% of your home is used for business, then you would claim 10% of your yearly mortgage interest on Form 8829, and report the remaining 90% on Schedule A.

 In addition to claiming a portion of your mortgage interest, you can also take deductions for homeowner’s insurance, repairs, real estate taxes, security, and other home-related expenses (at the same percentage).

 If you own your home outright, you can claim a depreciation deduction for the business percentage of your home.
 Calculating depreciation can be complex, so talking to a tax professional will ensure you’re getting the most out of this option.
 You can also consult Publication 587 for an IRS guide on deducting depreciation of your home.

-The IRS offers two ways to calculate the amount of deductions you can take for your home office: the regular method and the simplified method.
+The IRS offers two ways to calculate the amount of deductions you can take for your home office: The regular method and the simplified method.

 This is a good option if you want to skip all of the calculations and worry less about tracking your home office deductions.
 It may not be the best option if you think your home office deductions would exceed the $1,500 cap ($5 x 300 square feet).
-Also, the depreciation deduction isn’t an option under the simplified method.
+Also, the depreciation deduction isn’t an option under the home office simplified method.